Regions

 Key facts

-- Georgia's Black Sea Coastal Zone includes Adjara, Guria, Samegrelo (Mingrelia), and Abkhazia in winemaking context
+- Georgia's Black Sea Coastal Zone includes Adjara, Guria, Samegrelo (Mingrelia), and Abkhazia in a historical and viticultural sense

-- Climate is humid subtropical, with higher rainfall, mild winters, and moderated temperatures from the sea
+- Climate is humid subtropical, with high rainfall, mild winters, and temperature moderation from the sea

 Landscape & climate

-This zone covers Georgia's western coastal belt, where the Black Sea moderates the climate and shapes a mix of plains, hills, and low mountains.
+This zone stretches along Georgia's western edge, where the Black Sea shapes a landscape of coastal plains, river valleys, and gentle hills rising inland.

 Grape varieties & styles